 Students from the Quabbin Composting and Organic Gardening Program in Hubbardston, MA working to educate peers about sustainable waste disposal, through the creation of new waste receptacles and a composting site.

-- Formalize & build local food waste working group.
+- Continue to build local food waste working group.

 - Offer small-scale (backyard or neighborhood) composting classes.